 The machines can perform the analysis.
 Big data originated from any source and provided deep insights and also offer predictions based on review with the visual presentations.
 In Contrast, the Internet of Things application happens when we enable the machine and or any non-computing devices, to connect with the Internet and generate useful data.

-The role of the Internet in IoT applications is critical as various non-computing devices or components are generating data that are in the form of non-structured data and no SQL formats.
-It means the computers that are connected with the IoT devices are facing difficulties to use the raw data without further process and can convert them into a useful format.
+All over the world, AI development companies have been working hard towards designing better and more sophisticated business and customer oriented AI solutions.
+Similarly, highly scalable IoT development services offered by most technology partners is playing a critical role in making businesses more streamlined and flexible. the role of the Internet in IoT applications is critical as various non-computing devices or components are generating data that are in the form of non-structured data and no SQL formats.
+It means the computers that are connected with the IoT devices are facing difficulties to use the raw data without further processing and can convert them into a useful format.

-However, the AI has a subset of various technologies like M2M communication, machine learning, deep learning, natural language processing, and many more.
+However, the AI has a subset of various technologies like M2M communication, machine learning solutions, deep learning, natural language processing, and many more.
 These technologies integrate AI to run an analysis of abstract data.

 It was believed that the AI process on the big data is speedy in providing real-time responses to the other connected devices and interface as well where humans can act quickly.